 The house at 341 Linebrook Road was owned in the mid 19th century by Joseph Conant, a shoemaker.
 It is one of a cluster of homes in the immediate area owned by the promient and extensive Conant family in the immediate neighborhood.
 The house appears to have originally been a two-bay-wide, story-and-one-third cottage with the chimney in the right-hand bay.
 The fireplace is supported in the cellar by a stone foundation.
 The attic framing of the central original single-cell portion has principal rafters and purlins, which existed primarily during the seventeenth and early eighteenth centuries.
-The Ipswich properties database gives a date of approximately 1700, while the Ipswich Historical Commission documents date the house to 1835.
+The Ipswich properties database gives a date of approximately 1700, while Ipswich Historical Commission documents date the house to 1835.

 There was a one-room addition to the right by 1850 or 1860.
 Before 1900 a lean-to had been added to the rear of the building.
 Two bays were added to the left end of the house c.
 1900 and the lean-to extended behind it.
 Over the right-hand addition the principal rafters are butted together, an indication of its c.
 1850 construction date.
 J. Spiller owned the property by 1910.